 WordPress plugin for easily sorting of posts or pages by numeric factor or custom mechanism.

-Plugin for easy sorting of posts or pages (both called posts below) by user-selected integer numeric factor.
+Plugin for easy sorting of posts by user-selected integer numeric factor.
+Works natively with all custom post types.
 The plugin allows easily to switch direction or to enable/disable it.
 After activation you will be able to manage post position in a loop directly by the new column - Sort or when adding/editing post to fulfill the desired number in the new metabox, that will appear for you - Post Sorter.

 There are two arrows in the admin post list, which could be used for fast switching of posts positions, i.e. if you click up it will set post order numeric factor with 1 more or less (depending on sorting direction) than the one above.